achmadjie/Mid-Term/README.md

 ### API Endpoints
 Product Endpoints
--`POST /product`: Create a new product,
+-`POST /product`: Create a new product

 -`GET /products`: Find and show all products
 -`GET /product/:id`: Find and show a certain product -`PUT /product/:id`: Find and Update a certain product